ABOUT THE BROWARD HEALTH FOUNDATION

 Broward Health offers inpatient and outpatient services to the uninsured and underinsured – regardless of their ability to pay – and is one of the ten largest public healthcare systems in the nation.
 The Broward Health system includes Broward Health Medical Center, Broward Health North, Broward Health Imperial Point, Broward Health Coral Springs, Chris Evert Children’s Hospital, Broward Health Weston, and more than thirty Community Health Services facilities.

 While quality medical care is the cornerstone of Broward Health, it is through Community Health Services that the health system truly connects with the community.
 It is the Division’s mission to provide a network of family health service sites that offer both affordable and comprehensive primary healthcare—including home health services and hospice services—throughout neighborhood community locations, primarily serving indigent patients and the working poor.
 Through a variety of school-based and neighborhood-oriented facilities, the Community Health Services Division provides pre-natal care, prevention and education, outreach, case/disease management, primary care, specialty care, urgent care, dental care, outpatient diagnostic testing, home health care, and hospice care.
-In fiscal year 2011, 24.4% of the care provided by Broward Health was uncompensated.

 The Broward Health Foundation is located on the corner of Andrews Avenue and Davie Boulevard in Fort Lauderdale, Florida.